sergey-belikov/snx-packaged/README.md

 # Install

-Package install one `snx` version as binary file into `/usr/bin/snx.8000XXXXX` and make symbolic link '/usr/local/bin/snx' as auto-alternative for `snx`.
+Install package - copy one `snx` version as binary file into `/usr/bin/snx.8000XXXXX` and make symbolic link '/usr/local/bin/snx' as auto-alternative for `snx`, with "all required dependencies" (i386 libs).

 Pakages **not crossed** with result from script `snx_install.sh` (`/usr/bin/snx`).